- Download our Moving to San Francisco Guide (PDF)

 Full of colourful Victorian houses and often referred to as an urban village, Bernal Heights has become popular with artists, young families and single professionals because of its affordable properties and bohemian charm.
-The area is full of quaint cafés, trendy boutiques and innovative restaurants, and there are also regular markets.
+The area is brimming with quaint cafés, trendy boutiques and innovative eateries, and there are also regular markets.

-There are many accommodation options available in the area, ranging from small studios to four-bedroom family homes with gardens.
+There are many accommodation options available in the area, ranging from small studios to larger family homes with gardens.

 Luxury living in San Francisco

-Rental prices in San Francisco are among the most expensive in the USA on average.
-Although rent in the city is steep in general, for those who want the best, San Francisco has a few fitting options for luxury living.
+On average, rental prices in San Francisco are among the most expensive in the US.
+Although rent in the city is steep in general, for those who want the very best, San Francisco boasts plenty of upper-class neighbourhoods.

 Noe Valley is one of the most sought-after and prosperous suburbs of San Francisco.
 Many dot-com millionaires have chosen to make the area home, and it is filled with upscale bistros, boutique shops and cosy bookstores.